Statin use tied to cataract development: study

 In one analysis, they compared about 7,000 people who were on statins for at least 90 days to about 7,000 people who were not on statins but were similar in about 40 other characteristics, including other health conditions, medications and healthcare use.

-About 36 percent of statin users were diagnosed with cataracts, compared to about 34 percent of people not taking statins.
+About 36 percent of statin users were diagnosed with cataracts, compared to about 34 percent of people not taking statins, for a 9 percent higher risk.

 In a second analysis, the researchers looked at people with no other known health conditions.
 It included 6,113 statin users and 27,400 people who did not take statins.

-After adjusting the results for the participants’ age, sex, weight, medications, healthcare use, other vision conditions and cigarette, alcohol and drug use, the researchers found about 34 percent of statin users were diagnosed with cataracts, compared to about 10 percent of people not taking statins.
+Before adjusting the results for the participants’ age, sex, weight, medications, healthcare use, other vision conditions and cigarette, alcohol and drug use, the researchers found about 34 percent of statin users were diagnosed with cataracts, compared to about 10 percent of people not taking statins.
+After adjusting for those factors, statin use was linked to about a 27 percent increased risk of cataracts.

 What’s more, the researchers found that the risk of developing cataracts increased with the length of time a person took the medication.